Indian Institute of Management Shillong: Admissions

 Admission to IIM Shillong is governed by the Common Admission Test (CAT), an annual exam administered by the IIMs for selection into various business schools across India.
 The selection to IIM Shillong is a multi-stage process that is defined by the admission policy.
 There are slight variations in the criteria depending on the course applied for.

+In 2025, IIM Shillong admitted its first batch of students to the Integrated Programme in Management (IPM), a five-year course that combines undergraduate and postgraduate management education.
+Admissions to the programme are based on the IPMAT (IIM Indore) entrance examination.

 Library

 The library, named as the Exim Bank Knowledge Centre, has books, journals, magazines, and other information resources.
 The Knowledge Centre is also fully automated with the help of VTLS, maintaining different databases for books, reports, audio cassettes, video cassettes, CDs and journal articles.

 Rankings

 Outlook I Care has revealed the IIM Shillong Ranking 2021 and the institute is placed 11th among the country's top 50 management schools.
-According to the NIRF Management Ranking 2021, IIM Shillong is ranked 23rd.
+According to the NIRF Management Ranking 2022, IIM Shillong is ranked 26th.
 IIM Shillong is ranked 16th among India's top 100 business schools in the India Today MDRA ranking 2020.